All Products

 Trigger Mode

-Dynamic: The policy is triggered in real time when the device properties, network environment, or device compliance baseline changes, or when a security event related to a person occurs.
+Dynamic Trigger: The policy is triggered in real time when device attributes, the network environment, or the device compliance baseline changes, or when a user-related security event occurs.

 Trigger Settings

-• Manually set policy: Set trigger conditions based on information such as Device Information, Behavior Information, Compliance Baseline, and Time Rule.
-You can configure one or more trigger conditions and set the logical relationship between them as needed.
-For more information about the trigger policy parameters, see Trigger configuration parameters.
-You can click Save as Template to save a manually configured policy as a template for future use.
+• Manual policy setting: You can set trigger conditions based on information such as Device Information, Behavior Information, Compliance Baseline, and Time Rules.
+You can configure trigger policies based on your specific requirements by setting one or more trigger conditions and defining the relationships between policies.
+For more information about trigger policy parameters, see Trigger configuration parameters.
+You can click Save as Template to save a manually configured policy as a template, which allows you to directly import it for future configurations.

 Handling Settings